raspberryenvoie/piRa1n/README.md

 ## Installation

 ### 1. Install and set up Raspbian
-A. Download the [Raspberry Imager](https://www.raspberrypi.org/downloads/) software and install Raspbian "A port of Debian with the Raspberry Pi Desktop (Recommended)" on your MicroSD Card.
+A. For the Raspberry Pi 4: Download the [Raspberry Imager](https://www.raspberrypi.org/downloads/) software and install Raspbian "A port of Debian with the Raspberry Pi Desktop (Recommended)" on your MicroSD Card.

+For the Banana pi M2 Zero: Download the [Raspbian image](http://forum.banana-pi.org/t/banana-pi-bpi-m2-zero-new-image-2020-04-10-raspbian-jessie-ap6212-bpi-m2z-sd-emmc-image/10978) and burn it on your MicroSD Card using [balenaEtcher](https://www.balena.io/etcher/).

 B. Set up Raspbian\
-If you have a monitor, a mouse and a keyboard: Plug the MicroSD Card in the Raspberry Pi 4 and turn it on.
-Connect them to the Raspberry Pi and configure the OS with the instructions displayed on the screen.
+If you have a monitor, a mouse and a keyboard: Plug the MicroSD Card in the Raspberry Pi 4/Banana pi M2 Zero and turn it on.
+Connect them to the it and configure the OS with the instructions displayed on the screen.

 Else: Configure the OS with [this guide](https://www.jamesfmackenzie.com/2017/01/02/raspberry-pi-headless-rasbian-install/) from step 3 (Don't forget to change the password).